Our beautiful jewellery Gallery is in the oldest part of Kirkwall

 COVID-19 & extra safety measures

 Sheila Fleet Kirkwall operates in line with Scottish Government guidance in response to the COVID-19 pandemic.
-We appreciate your patience with the measures introduced for the safety of both our staff and our customers.
-Please note that face coverings must be worn by all visitors.
+We advise staff and customers to wear face coverings when moving around the shop.

 |Address||Sheila Fleet Kirkwall